 Wavelengths also cause different feelings.
 The optical image makes the galaxy appear more ethereal, while the infrared image makes it look impressive. space swirl.

-It will still be some time before the data can be filtered by science teams, who will then draw conclusions about how stars form in these nearby spiral galaxies; but for now, we can enjoy the aesthetics of the cosmos.
+It will still be some time before the data can be filtered by science teams, who will then draw conclusions regarding how stars form in these nearby spiral galaxies; but for now, we can enjoy the aesthetics of the cosmos.